Edna Manley: The Prophet

 The Prophet is a carving of an African man with powerful, over-emphasized arms raised above his head, creating a diamond shape.
 His opened palms are affixed one in front of the other similar to when person is waking up and stretching after a deep sleep.
 The head is turned to the right, looking slightly down with a stern unapproachable face.
 There is a backward tilt in the upper torso which creates an open stance.
 Even though the sculpture is not full bodied and only represented from the tip the fingers down to mid thighs, it provokes a ready to fight alertness, combative stance in every sense.
 The simplification of the form gives it a towering presence of authority which forces the viewer to contend with the determined stare of the seer.
 The prophet embodies a warrior spirit that has been awoken and forced into action.
 It explains how the common people at that time were feeling, like that of a gunpowder keg waiting for that opportunistic spark to explode.
 Mrs. Manley describes The Prophet as:

 "A figure that denounce, oh powerfully denounced, cruelty, poverty, injustice and it came, the prophet, the Amos who came down from the hills and denounce the world as he saw it.
 Denounced those that had so much and offered to the poor and weak so little".

 Edna Manley's seemed to be that gauging mirror absorbing and reflecting the plight of the common people through her newfound aesthetic.

 With a significant body of work Mrs. Manley was ready to tackle England's art world, but before she did, she held her first solo show at the Mutual Life Assurance Society building on Barry Street Kingston Jamaica in January 1937.
-This was the first solo art show for anyone in Jamaica and was extremely successful with over eight hundred person passing through the exhibition.
+This was the first solo art show for anyone in Jamaica and was extremely successful, with more than eight hundred people passing through the exhibition.
 The show lasted for five days but before it ended persons were requesting for the state to purchase Negro Aroused.
 The sculpture was purchased through organized fundraisers and handed over to the Institute of Jamaica.